A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • To qualify for this SEP, enrollees have to provide the exchange or health insurer with proof of their ICHRA or QSEHRA offer.

-The effective date rules for this SEP depend on whether the application is submitted before or after the qualifying event:
+The effective date rules for this SEP depend on whether the application is submitted before or after the qualifying life event:

 If the application for individual-market coverage is submitted before the triggering event (ie, the date the person’s ICHRA or QSEHRA can start), the effective date of the individual market plan would be the date the QSEHRA or ICHRA can take effect (unless that’s not the first of a month, in which case the individual market coverage would take effect the first of the following month).